 Three days.

-Three days since he'd rolled up the window of his Mercedes and left her standing outside the gate of his mansion like she was something dirty he'd accidentally stepped in.
+Three days since he rolled up the window of his Mercedes and left her standing outside the gates of his mansion like she was something dirty he had accidentally stepped on.

 Three days since Isha Sharma had spoken a full sentence out loud.